Linear codes and incidence structures of bent functions and their generalizations

-Since a generator matrix of the linear code $\mathcal{C}_F$ is the incidence matrix $\mathbf{M}(\D(f))$, we have that $\Aut(\mathcal{C}_f)$ as well as $\Aut(\mathcal{C}_f^\perp)$ are 2-transitive.
-In this way, by Result~\ref{result: Designs from nice automorphism groups}, the linear codes $\mathcal{C}_f$ and $\mathcal{C}_f^\perp$ support 2-designs.
-In particular, the incidence structure, supported by codewords of weight 4 in $\mathcal{C}_f$, i.e. the vanishing flats $\VF(f)$, is a 2-design. \end{proof} \begin{corollary} Let $f$ be a quadratic bent function on $\F_2^n$ with $n=2k$.
+The characterization of quadratic bent functions now follows from the fact that EA-equivalence of Boolean bent functions $f$ and $f'$ on $\F_2^n$ and isomorphism of the addition designs $\D(f)$ and $\D(f')$ are the same concepts, see~\cite{DillonSchatz1987} and~\cite[Corollary 10.6]{Bending1993}.
+Finally, since the incidence matrix $\mathbf{M}(\D(f))$ is a generator matrix of the linear code $\mathcal{C}_f$, we have that $\Aut(\mathcal{C}_f)$ as well as $\Aut(\mathcal{C}_f^\perp)$ for a Boolean bent function $f$ on $\F_2^n$ are 2-transitive if and only $f$ is quadratic.
+In this way, by Result~\ref{result: Designs from nice automorphism groups}, the linear codes $\mathcal{C}_f$ and $\mathcal{C}_f^\perp$ of quadratic Boolean bent functions $f$ on $\F_2^n$ support 2-designs.
+In particular, the incidence structure supported by codewords of weight 4 in $\mathcal{C}^\perp_f$, i.e., the vanishing flats $\VF(f)$, is a 2-design. \end{proof} \begin{corollary} Let $f$ be a quadratic bent function on $\F_2^n$ with $n=2k$.
 Then the order of the automorphism group of the function $f$ is given by

 Here by $\Aut(f)$ we mean one of the following groups: $\Aut(\D(f))$, $\Aut(\VF(f))$, $\Aut(\mathcal{C}_f)$ and $\Aut(\mathcal{C}_f^\perp)$. \end{corollary}